Dynamics on the perfect kernel of higher rank generalized Baumslag-Solitar groups: -preactions and -graphs -preactions and -graphs

-The three following lemmas (\ref{completion}, \ref{fini} and \ref{forest}) give rise to a useful tool to approximate subgroups of $G$.
-We show that, under some conditions, an approximation of the $\mathscr{H}$-graph of a subgroup gives rise to an approximation of the subgroup itself.
 The proofs of these are very similar to the ones given in the case of GBS groups of rank $1$ in \cite{bontemps} (Lemma 3.3, Lemma 3.4 and Lemma 3.5).
 For the convenience of the reader, we adapt the main ingredients of the proofs to our wider setting.